When to Hire a Custom Applicator vs. Buy Spraying Equipment

 • Less control over application timing: Depending on the workload of the custom applicator, you may have less control over the timing of your spraying operations, which can be crucial for optimal pest or disease control.

-• Communication and trust: Effective communication and trust are essential when working with a custom applicator.
-Farmers need to clearly communicate their specific needs and ensure that the applicator understands and follows their instructions.
+• Communication and trust: Effective communication and trust are essential when working with a custom applicator, both of which may take time to achieve.
+You need to clearly communicate your specific needs and ensure that the applicator understands and follows your instructions.

 • Cost variability: The cost of hiring a custom applicator can vary depending on factors such as the size of the field, the type of crop, and the distance to be traveled.
 This variability can make budgeting and cost forecasting more challenging.